 In order to conduct research on hydrogen production and use in the Republic of Azerbaijan and prepare proposals, a working group consisting of representatives of relevant bodies was established under the co-chairmanship of the Ministry of Energy.
 The country report on the Low carbon hydrogen economy market research was prepared by the international consulting company with the support of the European Bank for Reconstruction and Development (EBRD) to assess the production capabilities of green and blue hydrogen species in Azerbaijan, their use in the domestic market, as well as the technical capabilities and economic efficiency of their export.
 The results of the report were announced at the 28th Baku Energy Forum on 2 June 2023.
 In the results of the market research, it was suggested that green hydrogen production is economically efficient, as well as export to regional energy markets and application areas for domestic consumption.
 The report provides information on future steps, areas where green hydrogen can be consumed in the domestic market, the Levelised Cost of Hydrogen (LCOH), export routes and other issues.

-A Memorandum of Understanding was signed on cooperation in this field of energy transition between the Ministry of Energy of the Republic of Azerbaijan and Maire Tecnimont within the Baku Energy Week on 31 May 2023 The purpose of the memorandum is to strengthen cooperation between the parties on energy issues, including renewable energy, the green energy transition and energy efficiency.
+On 31 May 2023 within the Baku Energy Week, a Memorandum of Understanding on cooperation in the field of energy transition was signed between the Ministry of Energy of the Republic of Azerbaijan and Maire Tecnimont.
+The purpose of the memorandum is to strengthen cooperation between the parties on energy issues, including renewable energy, the green energy transition and energy efficiency.
 The document also includes exploring opportunities for the cooperation in areas such as low-carbon technologies, energy production from waste, green hydrogen, biofuels, as well as reducing methane emissions.

 A Memorandum of Understanding was signed between Azerbaijan's Energy Ministry and China Gezhouba Group Overseas Investment on the implementation of renewable energy projects with a capacity of 2 GW.
 The Memorandum includes cooperation on utility scale solar energy, onshore and offshore wind power, energy storage and integrated smart energy systems, as well as capacity assessment for investment in green hydrogen production projects in Azerbaijan.
 The document also provides for the study of the possibilities of connecting projects to the grid by the company, environmental impact assessment, geological and topographic surveys.